uberfastman/fantasy-football-metrics-weekly-report/README.md

     | `incoming-webhook`     | Post messages to specific channels in Slack                                         |
     | `mpim:read`            | View basic information about group direct messages that ff-report has been added to |

-14. Scroll back up to `OAuth Tokens & Redirect URLs`, and now you should be able to click the `Install App to Workspace` button, so click it.
+12. Select `Install App` from the `Settings` section in the menu on the left and click the `Install to [Workspace]` (with your selected workspace) button.

-15. You will be redirected to a screen saying your app is asking for permission to access the Slack workspace, and presenting you with a dropdown to select a channel for your app to post to.
+13. You will be redirected to a screen saying your app is asking for permission to access the Slack workspace, and presenting you with a dropdown to select a channel for your app to post to.
 Select your desired channel, and hit `Allow`.

-16. You will now be redirected back to the `OAuth & Permissions` section of your app settings.
-At the top, you will see a `Bot User OAuth Access Token` field, which will now have a value populated.
+14. You will now be redirected back to the `Installed App Settings` section of your app settings.
+At the top, you will see a `Bot User OAuth Token` field, which will now have a value populated.

-17. Copy the file `token.template.json` (located in the `auth/slack/` directory), and rename the file copy `token.json`, then copy and paste the above `Bot user OAuth Access Token` into the field value of `token.json` where it says `"SLACK_APP_OAUTH_ACCESS_TOKEN_STRING"`, replacing that string.
+15. Copy the file `token.template.json` (located in the `auth/slack/` directory), and rename the file copy `token.json`, then copy and paste the value of the above `Bot user OAuth Token` into the field value of `token.json` where it says `"SLACK_APP_OAUTH_ACCESS_TOKEN_STRING"`, replacing that string.
 Make sure you are using double quotes (`"`) on either side of your token string.

-18. If you are posting to a *private channel*, you will need to invite the bot to the channel before it can make posts there.
-Just go to the Slack channel and type `@ff-report`, and then hit enter.
+16. If you are posting to a *private channel*, you will need to invite the bot to the channel before it can make posts there.
+Just go to the Slack channel and type `@ffmw-report` (or whatever name you gave your app), and then hit enter.
 Slack will ask if you wish to invite the bot to the channel, so confirm that you wish to add the bot to the channel, and now it should be able to post to the *private channel*.

-19. *You can now upload your reports to Slack, either by updating the following values in the `.env` file:*
+17. *You can now upload your reports to Slack, either by updating the following values in the `.env` file:*
     * i. `SLACK_POST_BOOL=True`

-    * ii. `SLACK_CHANNEL=channel-name` (this can be set to whichever channel you wish to post (as long as the user who created the app has access to that channel)
+    * ii. `SLACK_CHANNEL=channel-name` (this can be set to whichever channel you wish to post as long as the user who created the app has access to that channel)
     *Or by setting the value of `SLACK_REPOST_FILE_LOCAL_PATH` in the `.env` file to the filepath of the report you wish to upload, opening a Terminal window, and running `python integrations/slack.py`*.

 ---